fcorbin567/piccard2/TreeMaker_Documentation.md

 - Captures semantic meaning
 - Better for paraphrased descriptions
 - Robust to word variations
-- Faster than Jaccard since it use vectorization
+- Faster than Jaccard since it uses vectorization

 **Disadvantages:**
 - Limited ability to process numeric values and ranges in text descriptions